ErpNetDocs/info/information/faq/reporting-bi-faq.md

 ### How to pull data from @@name instance to external BI tool?

-External BI tools can pull data locally through the [Table API](xref:the-table-api)
+External BI tools can pull data locally through the [Table API](xref:the-table-api) The Table API is located at /tableapi/odata/ within the API site.